japrada/TestChallenge/README.md

 ```
 java -jar TestChallengeServer.jar <port> <questions_base_directory>
 ```
-- The '<port>' parameter sets the port on which the server receives connection requests from the clients.
+- The <port> parameter sets the port on which the server receives connection requests from the clients.

-- The '<questions_base_directory>' parameter sets the base or root directory where the subdirectories of the subjects/topics with the questions are located.
+- The <questions_base_directory> parameter sets the base or root directory where the subdirectories of the subjects/topics with the questions are located.

 To start the client, from the directory that contains the client .jar execute the following command:

 ```
 java -jar TestChallengeClient.jar [<nick_name>] [<server_IP_or_server_DNS>] [<server_port>]
 ```
-- The '<nick_name>' parameter sets the unique nickname or alias with which the user signs up into the application.
+- The <nick_name> parameter sets the unique nickname or alias with which the user signs up into the application.

-- The '<server_IP_or_server_DNS>' parameter sets the IP or DNS of the server that is providing the service.
+- The <server_IP_or_server_DNS> parameter sets the IP or DNS of the server that is providing the service.

-- The '<server_port>' parameter sets the port that is actually providing the service on the server.
+- The <server_port> parameter sets the port that is actually providing the service on the server.

 As indicated by '[ ]', these parameters are optional: if you set them from the command line, they will be filled out automatically in the corresponding fields of the registration window that is shown before the GUI of the application is started.
 In the case they are not set before, you can set them in the registration window.